jonyboy2000/ceph-note/openstack-newtone搭建.md

 create database neutron;
 grant all on neutron.* to 'neutron'@'localhost' identified by 'neutron';
 grant all on neutron.* to 'neutron'@'%' identified by 'neutron';
+create database cinder;
+grant all on cinder.* to 'cinder'@'localhost' identified by 'cinder';
+grant all on cinder.* to 'cinder'@'%' identified by 'cinder';
 ```

 [compute]